Karumi/learnyougit/exercises/git_reset/problem.md

 There is a lot to say about `git reset`, if you feel like learning how does it work go directly to the `Internals` section.
 If not, here are some useful examples of how git reset can be used.

-`git reset HEAD` Unstages everything.
+`git reset HEAD` "Unstages" changes.
+It can be seen as the opposite operation of `git add`.
 `git reset --hard HEAD` Cleans up all your current work, staged or not (Be careful, this means you won't be able to recover your changes).
 `git reset --soft HEAD~` Moves your branch to the previous commit.
 All the changes in the current commit will be "moved" to the staging area.
 `git reset --hard {commit|branch}` Moves your current branch to point to the specified commit or branch.
 Cleans your current changes.